 Family law issues are often stressful for all parties involved.
 Whether you are going through a divorce, fighting for child support, or trying to get custody of your kids, you can’t help but worry about the outcome.

 We understand how stressful this is, and we have the compassion and experience necessary to make the process much easier for you.
 The Cimino Law Firm will help you with the emotional aspects of your case while fighting for your rights.
-We created our New York family law guide to help residents find out more about divorce, child custody, child support, spousal maintenance and other family law matters.SCHEDULE A FREE PHONE CONSULTATION
+We created our New York family law guide to help residents find out more about divorce, child custody, child support, spousal maintenance and other family law matters.Request A Consultation

 With 9.19 divorces for every 1,000 married individuals, New York’s divorce rate is among the lowest in the country.
 However, most people still know someone going through a divorce and may have gone through the process themselves.
 This is a contentious aspect of family law since there is so much at stake.